Sexual Misconduct Prevention Initiatives

 The University has committed additional resources to responding to allegations of sexual misconduct, including the appointment of Shea Wolfe as Deputy Title IX Coordinator for Students and Associate Dean of Students in the University.
 Shea will focus solely on student concerns pertaining to sexual misconduct – including receiving complaints and providing support services and accommodations to students.
 Shea can also answer questions regarding engaging in the student disciplinary process or making a complaint with local law enforcement.
 The University will continue to increase resources dedicated to responding to reports of sexual misconduct during the upcoming academic year.

 The University offers many forms of support and resources – including confidential resources – to all members of our community.
 For additional information regarding resources and the University’s response to reports of sexual misconduct, please review the University’s one-page resource guide for students, or visit the UMatter website (for students) or the Provost’s website.
-I also encourage you to contact Sarah Wake or Shea Wolfe with questions at any time.
+I also encourage you to contact Sarah Wake or Shea Wolfe (expired link removed) with questions at any time.